REDD1326/Time_Series_Data_Visualization/README.md

 * Biased distribution: many days when censuses have low or moderate results and few days when censuses report several birds.

 <a id = 'section4'></a>
 ## Time series data visualization

 Visualization is an important step in time series analysis, because it allows to identify temporal patterns, cycles or seasonality from data.
 Plotting time series at different time scales from a proper preprocessing of data can influence the definition of the best scale to use in time series forecasting.

 There are different types of visualizations for time series, line plots are the most common approach.
-In this anaylisis, I will take a look at **heatmaps** as a option to visualize patterns in **Time Series data** at differente time scales.
+In this analysis, I will take a look at **heatmaps** as a option to visualize patterns in **Time Series data** at differente time scales.

 <a id = 'section5'></a>
 ## Objectives